savaslabs/savaslabs.github.io/_posts/2018-12-17-savas-claus.md

 ## The challenges

-First, knowing that we had ahead of us one of [the **_two_** hard problems in computer science](https://martinfowler.com/bliki/TwoHardThings.html): cache-invalidation, off-by-one errors, and **naming things**.
-So we put it to a poll.
+First, we knew we had ahead of us one of [the **_two_** hard problems in computer science](https://martinfowler.com/bliki/TwoHardThings.html): cache-invalidation, off-by-one errors, and **naming things**.
+Giving the naming task the gravity it deserved, we put it to a poll.
 Savas Claus™ prevailed by a narrow margin over Secret Savas (its main critique: being too close to “secret service”).
-Given the aforementioned self-selection consideration ("the Kevin problem"), the fact that our team is distributed, and we're web engineers, naturally we went for a digital solution.
+Given the aforementioned self-selection consideration ("the Kevin problem") and the fact that our team is distributed, we went for a digital solution.
+After all, we _are_ web engineers.

 ## The approach

 Since Slack is so deeply ingrained in our day-to-day, we looked for a solution there first.
 A [Secret Santa Slack app does exist](https://savaslabs.slack.com/apps/A0E7EFUB1-secret-santa), yet it didn't afford us the flexibility and panache we were going for — plus it's way more fun to [make your own](https://github.com/savaslabs/savas-slack-tools/pull/5)!
-So we (well Chris) got in some weekend time building a simple Slack app to use during our weekly Monday morning team-wide status call.
+So we (well Chris) got in some weekend time to build a simple Slack app that would serve our needs during our weekly Monday morning team-wide status call.

 ## How it works